rootwork/salsa-clave/README.md

 work is to rewrite output in semantic, classed elements, and to provide the code for you to change hardcoded text when necessary.

+## How to use these files

+Salsa Clave has code that's designed to be read.
+Each script file is heavily commented, and includes functions that you can comment in or out to suit your needs.

+Perhaps most importantly, because Salsa Clave allows you to rewrite the wording on the forms, you'll want to determine what wording works for you, and change the code.

-## Examples
+## Features

+Salsa Clave is modular.
+The features listed below are optional, and are turned off by default -- you only use and enable the features you need.

+Each script file corresponds to a different package in Salsa's suite.
+Currently, this includes:

+* **clave-core.js** is required for any use, and is a good place to start reading
+* **clave-advocacy.js**, for use with petitions and targeted actions
+* **clave-donations.js**, for use with the donations package
+* **clave-storefronts.js**, for use with the storefronts package
+* **clave-profiles.js**, for use with the profile manager and unsubscribe form

+Currently there is not a script file for the events or chapter Salsa packages.
+The email package has no frontend display (outside of email) and therefore has no script file.

+### Core

-* Salsa Clave assigns semantic class names to all fields, allowing you to target them specifically.
+Salsa Clave assigns semantic class names to all fields, allowing you to target them specifically.

 Want to highlight the zip code field on a signup page, the "personal message" field on an action page, or the preferred donation amount field on your donation form?
 By default, many of these fields have no class name, and are contained in identically-named &lt;div&gt; elements with the class name "formRow".

 Salsa Clave gives them semantic names like "zip", "comment", and "donation_amount--50".
+You can then easily target them with CSS rules or further jQuery manipulation.

+### Donations

-* Salsa Clave's donation component allows you to move the donation amount fields above the other fields, an emerging best practice.
+* Move the donation amount fields above the other fields, an emerging best practice.

+### Advocacy

+* Alter the list of petition signatures from a table into &lt;div&gt; elements that can be floated or positioned (for instance, responsively).

+### Profile manager

+* Customize the hard-coded welcome text that greets supporters when they load the "profile manager" page (often encountered when clicking "update your profile" in an email from Salsa).
+Salsa does not provide any other mechanism for changing this text.

-* Salsa Clave's profile component allows you to modify the "profile" and "unsubscribe" pages supporters see when they modify their records with you.
-It enables you to alter the hardcoded welcome text, remove tabs to packages you may not use (like local events) or want supporters to have access to (like all past donation transactions), and clarify the meaning of "Group Membership" in the context of Salsa's email list signups.
+* Remove tabs for packages you may not use (like local events) or want supporters to have access to (like all past donation transactions).

-* Salsa Clave's advocacy component rewrites the list of signatures from a table into &lt;div&gt; elements that can be positioned (for instance, responsively).

-* And because Salsa Clave is modular, you only use and enable the packages and the features you need.
+* Clarify the meaning for your supporters of "Group Membership," which corresponds to Salsa's supporter groups and will almost always be interpreted as "email lists to which I'm subscribed."

 ## Caveats